Dogecoin and Shiba may already be in your investment watchlist. But which one has the better investment in 2022 and beyond?

 It may seem as though Shiba is more or less a copycat of Dogecoin, seeking to cash in on the latter’s recent success - and to an extent this is true.
 However, SHIB has a few aces up its sleeve that could see it eventually becoming the Doge Killer it has been touted as.

 Firstly, as we have already mentioned, SHIB is an ERC20 token.
 This means it has far more applications that involve interaction with other Ethereum based projects - particularly the major DeFi projects.

 Shiba is also putting the finishing touches on ShibaSwap, which allows buyers to trade SHIB for other cryptocurrencies.
-The Shiba website is also teasing the launch of its next coin: Shiba Inu Bone - further details of which are due to be revealed soon.
+There are two more coins - BONE and LEASH from the same developers.

 Finally, Shiba is also entering the NFT market with its artist incubator programme.
 Once again, this is a nascent initiative but it effectively involves putting together a community of artists and various entertainment industry to “lead the artistic Shiba movement as [it] explores how to bring [its] unique position into the NFT market.”

 So will Shiba Inu be able to topple DOGE as the top meme coin?
 Perhaps.
 But, in any case, anyone interested in investing in SHIB will want to keep a close eye on these developments.

 Dogecoin Vs Shiba: Conclusion

 There’s no getting away from the fact that both Shiba and Dogecoin are largely built around hype.
 Whilst both have perfectly workable infrastructures, neither has brought anything particularly new or innovative to the blockchain world when it comes to furthering its capabilities.